John Kluge: University of Virginia

 In December 1997, John Kluge gifted the bulk of his world-class collection of Aboriginal Australian art to the University of Virginia.
 The gift led the University of Virginia to found the Kluge-Ruhe Aboriginal Art Museum, the only museum in the United States dedicated to the research and presentation of Aboriginal Australian art and culture.

 In 2001, Kluge donated his 7378 acre estate in Albemarle County, Virginia to the University of Virginia.
-The estate, valued in excess of $45 million, was the largest gift in the university's history.
+The estate, valued in excess of $45 million, was the second-largest gift in the university's history at the time.
 UVa has been holding classes and seminars in the various buildings and on the grounds of Morven Farm in an effort to incorporate the land grant into their various course offerings.
 Many developments are in the works to improve the farm and make it part of the landscape of Charlottesville.

-In 2009 he donated $3 million to the university to foster end-of-life compassion.
+In 2009, he donated $3 million to the university to foster end-of-life compassion.

 Political contributions

 Through the 1980s he gave donations to both Republican and Democratic presidential candidates and to Senate candidates in various states.
 In Virginia he mainly gave to Democrats.
-In 1986 he gave $75,000 to the state Democratic Leadership Council, and in 1989 he donated $100,000 to gubernatorial candidate L. Douglas Wilder.
+In 1986, he gave $75,000 to the state Democratic Leadership Council, and in 1989 he donated $100,000 to gubernatorial candidate L. Douglas Wilder.